dpiponi/mini_fm/README.md

 2. RBDS/RDS
 3. Error checking

 (I switched to using a Chebyshev filter as it produces much better results.
-I also added de-emphasis code as it's almost free once you've written IIR code to make the Chebyshev filter worked.)
+I also added de-emphasis code as it's almost free once you've written IIR code to make the Chebyshev filter work.
+Also switched to 40KHz audio.)

 Building
 --------